Wine Clubs & Why To Consider Them

 Wine clubs are still a very popular occurrence, it is a way for wine club members to enjoy and experience new wines in the comfort of their homes.
-Wineries often have wine clubs too that are a bit different because there a wine club membership gives exclusive discounts or access to particular vintages, and similar.
-Let us discover more about the wonderful world of wine clubs.
+Wineries often have wine clubs too that are a bit different because their wine club membership gives exclusive discounts or access to particular vintages, and similar.
+Let us discover more about the wonderful world of wine clubs and some history.

 About the Wine Market…

-There has been a lot of talk about wine tariffs, basically, 2019 ended with a fear of the US implementing 100% tariffs on certain European goods, among which cheese and wine.
-Therefore, 2020 and the new decade got off to a bit of an uncertain start with discussions and petitions, until Macron and Trump a couple of days ago seem to have reached a temporary truce.
-Therefore, Italy manages to remain outside the higher tariffs, at least for another while.
+There has been a lot of talk about wine tariffs, basically, 2019 ended with a fear of the US implementing 100% tariffs on certain European goods, among those are cheese and wine.
+Therefore, 2020 and the new decade got off to a bit of an uncertain start with discussions and petitions, until Macron and Trump seemed to have reached a temporary truce.
+Therefore, Italy manages to remain outside the higher tariffs, at least for now.

 An Overview of Wine Club Companies

 If we return to wine sales, wine clubs are an important channel to sell and buy wine both in the US and in Europe.
 To buy wine by a monthly or annual subscription to a wine club is a model that has been around since the 1970s, but surely it has become more and more popular during the last decade.